collective live+work spaces for people going placeswith purpose

 in addition to the nature and towns…

-the thermal spa in town has 72°C water with saunas, rooftop pools, natural 'vaporarium' hamman in a cave, cardio sports hall; 35mins transit and stroll; 20mins drive, 40mins transit and stroll
+the thermal spa in town has 72°C water with saunas, rooftop pools, natural 'vaporarium' hamman in a cave, cardio sports hall; 35mins transit and stroll; 20mins drive

 underground caves with remants of stone-age man; 25mins drive